eirikeg1/Convex-Hull-parallel/README.md

-# Parallellizing the convex hull algorithm
+# Parallelizing the convex hull algorithm

 ## Introduction
 This is a way to modify the algorithm to find the convex hull of a set of points in a 2d graph.
 This is a recursive divide and conquer algorithm.
 This was a part of an assignment in the subject _IN3030 - Effective Parallel Programming_.
 I implemented both a sequential version and a parallel version and compared the speedups for different hull sizes.